Craig Vann

 About Craig

-Craig Vann is the proud father of three strapping sons who thankfully take after their mother, Audrey, in the looks department.
-They feel blessed to live in beautiful Vancouver, Canada, with its vibrant literary community.
+Craig Vann is the proud father of three strapping lads who thankfully take after their mother, Audrey, in the looks department.
+He is blessed to live in beautiful Vancouver, Canada, with its vibrant literary community.
+Now retired, Craig has always had an interest in words and history.
+He is Gramps to two whose imaginations are already blossoming.

-Thanks to the author’s son, Clark Van Alstyne, who penciled the portrait of the author.
+Thanks to the author’s son, Clark Van Alstyne, who penciled the portrait of the author and designed the covers for the Second Edition of "A Tale of Two Time Travellers" and "Southumb Pride".

 Picture